spatialnetworkslab/vue-gg/docs/legends/legends.md

 </CodeDemoLayout>

-`vgg-discrete-legend` maps the domain given in `scale` to a rectangular section composed of discrete colors pertaining to the value of the label on the color scale generated from the `fill` prop.
+`vgg-discrete-legend` maps the domain given to `scale` to a rectangular section composed of discrete colors.
+The progression of the colors is dictated by the spread of the tick values derived from `scale`.

 <CodeDemoLayout>